I-4-1-42.Expedited Appeals Process – Constitutional Challenge to Social Security Act

 The CRA will prepare an index listing all documents associated with the CAR.

-If the transmittal letter that accompanies the agreement letter has the same date as the signed agreement letter, only one entry is needed on the index for both documents.
+If the transmittal letter has the same date as the signed agreement, only one entry is needed on the index for both documents.

 The CRA will include all procedural documents in the CAR.

 For paper files, the CRA will include the application as the first procedural document if the claim(s) is expedited before it reaches the hearing level.
 If a paper claim(s) is expedited at the hearing or Appeals Council levels, the CRA will include the request for hearing or request for review as the first procedural document.
-The CRA will place the remaining procedural documents in the CAR in reverse chronological order (as described on the index), including the request for the expedited appeals process.
+The CRA will place the remaining procedural documents, including the request for the expedited appeals process, in the CAR in reverse chronological order (as described on the index).

 d.
 Evidentiary Documents and Exhibits